barumau/pandunia/suomi/suomi-pandunia.md

 Israel - Israel
 istua - side
 isä - patre
-isänisä - pape
+isänisä - papatre
 isänmaa - patria
 isännöidä (hallita, dominoida) - domine
 isäntä (pomo) - malike
 isäntä - dominer
-isänäiti - pame
+isänäiti - pamatre
 isäpuoli (äidin puoliso) - visopatre
 Italia - Italia
 itkeä - vava